tjg/harmful-fun/README.md

 - We made little changes and saw what happened.
 We don't need complete understanding, or seeing far ahead.

-- We may simplify our code further, by noticing when we repeat ourselves.
-Often gives us deeper insights.
+- We may simplify our code further, especially if we notice that we repeated ourselves.
+Often leads to insights.